madyark/MS1-project/README.md

 The main priorities for this website were ease-of-access and ease-of-use for different potential viewers.
 Consistent front-end design was used throughout the entirety of the site, including the same font for different web browsers and devices, interchangeable colors for the background and foreground, uniform font-sizes, margins, and paddings for different elements, and easy-to-read layouts with supporting headers, images, links, and even videos and articles to create an enjoyable and straightforward user experience.
 We found simplicity to be the key in providing a well-structured layout that has great responsivity on different devices.

-The website was built using HTML5, CSS3, and Bootstrap v4.5.
-Git software was used for version control and Github was used for task management and continuous integration.
-Each individual feature and fix was documented through the use of commit-messages.
-The website was deployed on Github pages.